Vera-D/BioInfoSandbox/ReadMe.md

-#Project 1 - this contan file contains R script code for assesing sequence complexity with common genes used in oncology dx assays.
--In this scenario we will have a FASTA file with the gene sequence of a panel.
-A simple panel will sequence 6 genes:
+# Project Description - this contan file contains R script code for assesing sequence complexity with common genes used in oncology dx assays.
+In this script we will have a FASTA file with the gene sequence of a panel.
+A simple panel will sequence 6 genes: KRAS, NRAS, HRAS.
+In the second run I will include BRAF, EGFR, PI3CK.
--Gene List
-- 1ST PASSS

-# KRAS
-# NRAS
-# HRAS
-# TO DO2ND PASSS
-# BRAF
-# EGFR
-# PI3CK

-#Step: Go to Ensemble and download the reference sequence per gene using CHR38 annotatations.
+# Step1: Go to Ensemble and download the reference sequence per gene using CHR38 annotatations.

-#HRAS is small so lets start there
+# HRAS is small so lets start there

 library("seqinr", lib.loc="~/R/win-library/3.3")